pnedev/comparePlus/readme.txt

 [* version 1.5.6.3.
 Also I (ufo) will never make any version number higher than 1.5.6.x, *] [* since I don't know if 1.5.7 will ever get released. *]

+1.5.6.7

+    1. FIX: Not comparing with temp file, when original file is not the last one the document tab bar

 1.5.6.6

     1. NEW: Loader for using N++ as an external diff viewer (e.g. in TortoiseSVN, TortoiseGit, ..)